-You can now give a name and a short description to your DSN and also select to database file associated to this DSN:
+You can now give a name and a short description to your DSN and also select a database file to associate to this DSN:

 The new DSN should now be available under System DSN:

 The database is now available through an ODBC driver and it is mapped to the alias bookIS7.
 In the next section we will configure our JBoss connection pool for this ODBC data source.